reggatur/docsfox/docs/Docsfox.md

 Docsfox allows you to have optional and alternative clauses.
 You can easily choose to include or exclude any of the clauses in your template.
 ### Safe and private

 Completely secure and private, Docsfox operates entirely on your computer.
-Your text and client information can be kept entirely on you computer.
-It does not use AI that sends your content across the internet and may expose it to other users of the AI service.
+Your text and client information can be kept completely private.
+Docsfox does not use AI that sends your content across the internet and may expose it to other users of the AI service.

 Docsfox coding is fully transparent.
 Your data and template text stay on your computer

 Docsfox saves you time and prevents drafting mistakes so easy to make when reusing existing documents.

 - Works with any word processor application on your computer, including:
 	- MS Word